henryoier/leetcode/Leetcode Log.md

 At first I tried to used DP, to reduce redundant computing, but a high cost of memory.
 Then I changed it to recursive function, and mind the overload of n.

+396_RotateFunction 2Y
+1 TLE It's easy to think of a O(n^2) solution but will TLE.
+2 Actually everytime when we shift the array, the sum can be calculated directly.